Adamadone/project-tabaq/README.md

 This is a copy of a semestral project "TabaQ" created by me (Adam Zacios), Kryštof Řezáč, Alexandr Kuryshev and Jan Ligač.
 This copy has been created for portfolio building purposes.

-It is currently hosted on a server and freely accessible here: [TabaQ](https://tabaq.krystof-rezac.cz/)
+The project is currently hosted on a server and freely accessible here: [TabaQ](https://tabaq.krystof-rezac.cz/)

 # How to start developing